 A manufacturer who takes a week to respond to you is not going to work.
 That’s why you need to ensure their communication is on point before you begin to work with them.
 Ask them every and all questions you have about the process and how it will work ahead of time.

 The reason to pepper them with questions early on is to check how responsive they are and open to giving you answers when they have no skin in the game yet.
 Once manufacturing starts, issues can occur and you need to ensure that you can communicate effectively with them before it’s too late.

 The reason I put the cost third on the list is that you should never start a relationship with a manufacturer by asking about cost as a starting point.

 You may come off as price-sensitive which can scare them off, or even worse, and they will use low-quality materials to offer you a lower price.

-Instead, start the conversation with the quality of product and materials, how they compare to competitors on quality and what you’re looking for in a manufacturer.
-Once you’re happy with answers, you can discuss the cost.
+Instead, start the conversation with the quality of products and materials, how they compare to competitors on quality, and what you’re looking for in a manufacturer.
+Once you’re happy with the answers, you can discuss the cost.

 Now let’s dig into where you find manufacturers.

-All my Calm The Ham products are U.S. based due to their nature.
-A great place to find quality printers is InkerLinker where I have sourced many a great printer for letterpress, lithographic and other great stuff.
+All my Calm The Ham products are U.S.-based due to their nature.
+A great place to find quality printers is InkerLinker where I have sourced many great printers for letterpress, lithographic, and other great stuff.

 How to Source Manufacturers through Alibaba